derb12/pybaselines/docs/index.rst

     **User Guide**
     ^^^

-    In-depth explanations and example fits for all baseline correction algorithms in pybaselines, as well as additional details for specific use cases.
+    In-depth explanations for all baseline correction
+    algorithms in pybaselines and discussions on additional topics.

   .. grid-item-card::
     :link: generated/examples/index